-Trainings and communications are planned with a focus on the We take data protection very seriously across our global network. audience, topic, and modality.
-These are risk-led, selected, and Our guiding principle is the General Data Protection Regulation disseminated based on changes in regulatory environments (GDPR), in addition to any national law of those countries in which and stakeholder expectations.
-They include our ESG materiality we operate.
-Every employee commits to follow our Internal assessment process, as well as internal reviews of our data Data Protection Guidelines.
-These guidelines are included in analytics on misconduct trends and reporting.
-The schedule our compulsory Code of Conduct training. is flexible, allowing for guick adaptation to any changes in the environment, while ensuring that additional site specific requests The protection of our employees' and customers' personal data and detailed business unit trainings can be delivered quickly to relevant teams.
-Some training programs are provided annually.
+We take data protection very seriously across our global network.
+Our guiding principle is the General Data Protection Regulation (GDPR), in addition to any national law of those countries in which we operate.
+Every employee commits to follow our Internal Data Protection Guidelines.
+These guidelines are included in our compulsory Code of Conduct training.

-is critical to maintaining trust, reputation and license to operate.
+The protection of our employees' and customers' personal data is critical to maintaining trust, reputation and license to operate.
 It has long been a focus for the Privacy Taskforce, which meets monthly to address concerns and developing issues.
 Taskforce members include our Data Protection Officer and dedicated members from across our divisions, sites and functions, including colleagues from the Legal, IT and Marketing departments.